-Because Will was used to the school schedule, we used a similar schedule for our homeschool in the morning.
+Because Will was used to the school schedule, we used a similar schedule for our homeschool in the morning, except we extended the individual work time as long as possible to strive for a 3-hour work cycle.
 Afternoons were left for other activities, although Will was always allowed to use the Montessori classroom if he wanted to later in the day.

 Montessori Preschool Schedule within a Classroom for Multiple Ages

 Will and Christina are 5 years (and 2 days!) apart in age.
 When Christina was a toddler and preschooler, we adapted our homeschool to Will’s schedule.
 We did some reading and activities together, and Christina chose her Montessori work or did work with me when Will worked independently on his schoolwork.